geodeepak/Seismolive/What's-New-in-ObsPy-1.0.md

 ### Other Notable Changes

 * **obspy.clients.fdsn**
-  - Can now also download the text representations of stations and events.
-Much smaller.
+  - Can now also download the text representations of stations and events, which are much smaller, though less flexible.
   - Downloads a gzipped response if possible.
 * **obspy.imaging**
   - Now also supports `cartopy` as an alternative to `basemap`.
-Will be used if installed.
+Will be used if installed and requested.

 ### New Default Colormap